 This booklet also has some information about side effects that may happen months, or years, after pelvic radiotherapy.
 These are called late effects.
-We have more detailed information about late effects in our booklet Managing the late effects of pelvic radiotherapy in men (see page 56).
+We have a more detailed information about this in our booklet Managing the late effects of pelvic radiotherapy in women (see page 62).